VKGL-Kwaliteit/BioinformaticaVeldnorm/docs/fieldnorm/control_of_documents.md

     - 31 - Cluster -> 31_share_cluster_user.md
     - 32 - External -> 32_share_external_user.md

- Here we seperate 3 flows in categories : accessing data, processing data and sharing data, allowing intuitive navigation within your documentation depending on the action you are trying to perform.
+ In this example, categories are used to seperate 3 flows: accessing data, processing data and sharing data, allowing intuitive navigation within the documentation depending on the action you are trying to perform.

 2. The repository is set with special users type permissions and structure :
     - In a git way, a __"main"__ branch corresponds to the __"production"__ _documentation_, and a __"dev"__ branch mirrors the main branch at first, and will then accumulates modifications that needs to appear in the upcoming release of the _documentation_